mattloose/hv_rapidCNS2_mod/README.md

 --threads 16 (CPUs to use [default: 64]) --bam_min_coverage (minimum coverage required to run the epi2melabs/wf-human-variation stages [ default: 5])
 --minimum_mgmt_cov (minimum avg coverage at the mgmt promoter.
 Coverage must be greater than this to run the analysis of mgmt methylation)
+--sturgeon (the nextflow will ALSO run the sturgeon (https://github.com/marcpaga/sturgeon) classifier if the --sturgeon flag is passed.
+Defualt behaviour is to run rapid_CNS2 only.)

 ```

 ### To run with slurm
-Uncomment the `process.executor = 'slurm'` line in the nextflow.config file, then run as normal.
+Add `-process.executor='slurm'` to your nextflow command, then run as normal.
 You do not need to submit a script with SBATCH, just run the nextflow command as normal and nextflow knows
 to submit each process into SLURM.

 ### Troubleshooting tips